Things Happen at Night

-Things Happen at Night is a 1947 British supernatural ghost comedy film directed by Francis Searle and starring Gordon Harker, Alfred Drayton, Robertson Hare and Garry Marsh.
-The film is based upon a stage play, The Poltergeist, by Frank Harvey.
-It was shot at Twickenham Studios.
+Things Happen at Night is a 1948 British supernatural comedy horror film directed by Francis Searle and starring Gordon Harker, Alfred Drayton, Robertson Hare and Garry Marsh.
+It was written by St. John Legh Clowes based on the 1946 stage play The Poltergeist by Frank Harvey.
 Despite the film's comparatively large budget it ended up being released as a second feature.

+In an English country house a poltergeist causes mayhem and ghost-hunters are brought in.

 Plot summary

 An English country house is plagued by a poltergeist who destroys things in the home, rearranges pictures on the wall, and possesses the daughter of the owner causing her to be expelled from school.
 A psychic ghost breaker and an insurance agent help the homeowners battle and expel the spirit.